aws-samples/aws-workspaces-cloudformation-template/README.md

 # Provision new AWS Workspace through CloudFormation template

-### The main goal of this template is to provision a workspace to a AWS Directory Services user (AD Connector or Managed AD).
+### The main goal of this template is to provision a workspace to a AWS Directory Services user (AD Connector / Managed AD / Simple AD).

 ### Pre-Requirements